ionic-team/ionic-framework/README.md

 [Ionic](http://ionicframework.com/) is the open source HTML5 Mobile Framework for building amazing, cross-platform hybrid native apps and mobile websites with HTML, JavaScript, and CSS.
 If you know how to build or design websites, you will be able to build a real mobile app with Ionic!

-We built Ionic because we wanted a framework that focused on building hybrid native apps using open web technologies we loved.
+We built Ionic because we wanted a framework that focused on building high quality hybrid native apps using open web technologies we loved.
 The same technology the world has been using for decades to build websites, desktop applications, and now mobile and tablet apps.
 We wanted this framework to be obsessive about great design and performance, and work on multiple platforms without changing a thing.

+We rejected the idea that web mobile apps had to be clunky, slow, and non-native.
+We believed that we could bring the best of the web together with the best of the native platforms without sacricificing the power, accessibility, and portability of the open web.

 Above all, we built Ionic to be the easiest way for the next generation of developers to get into mobile and start building apps that compete with the best on the app store, and do it affordably.